Advice on how public bodies can support the Homes for Ukraine scheme.

 Complete Background Screening Ltd

-The Welsh Government has confirmed that an arrangement with Complete Background Screening Ltd (CBS) allows access to the existing online Care Inspectorate Wales (CIW) DBS solution.
+The Welsh Government has confirmed that an arrangement with Complete Background Screening Ltd (CBS) allows access to the existing online Care Inspectorate Wales (CIW) DBS solution until 31 May 2023.
 This will be approved by the UK Home Office and managed by CBS and Vibrant Nation.

 To set up an account local authorities should email firstname.lastname@example.org directly.
 CBS will manage the registration process on behalf of CIW.